FAIR Textile Storage-History Triage

 • Note whether mothballs or cedar were loose in the container, inside sachets, taped into corners, wrapped in tissue, or stored nearby rather than touching the textile directly.

-• If the owner recalls a freezer treatment, record whether the textile was bagged, double-bagged, thawed in stages, or simply placed in cold storage, but do not recreate or repeat that process for appraisal prep.
+• If the owner recalls freezer treatment, record whether the textile was bagged, double-bagged, thawed in stages, or simply placed in cold storage.
+Do not repeat the process for appraisal prep.

 • If fumigation is only remembered vaguely, state that it is reported history rather than confirmed treatment documentation.